Canada Post Cash Passport Mastercard: The Full Review 2024

 This is one of the few prepaid cards that support multiple currencies.
 Most popular currencies are included.
 This makes the card a great option for travellers including people who travel for business.
-You can save foreign conversion charges that are usually 2.5 percent of the amount spent.
+You can save foreign conversion charges that are usually 2.5% of the amount spent.

 The card comes with 24/7 Mastercard Global Assistance.
 You can get in touch with Mastercard if you ever have any issues.
 Help is available round the clock and the team is professional.

-Canada Post offers back up cards that you can use in case your card goes missing.
-Also, back up cards can be given to family members.
+Canada Post offers one back up card that you can use in case your card goes missing.
+Also, additional cards can be given to family members.
 Get in touch with the company to request a backup card.
-Policies on issuance are not very clear.

 Security and protection